Skip to content

 Don’t let this one’s homey looks fool you!

-Okay, so not only of these recipes are ready for the red carpet… BUT you know how that goes.
+Okay, so not all of these recipes are ready for the red carpet… BUT you know how that goes.
 Been there, done that, right?
 Trust me this one is goooood.

 I poke into the kitchen, scavenging for salad ingredients.
 I didn’t want to go to the local grocery to purchase additional ingredients since I was flying back to the San Francisco Bay Area the next day.
 The results of this foraging for food was a salad so delicious, you won’t care that it looks ugly.